Govind-Rawat1/Tic-Tac-Toe-Game/README.md

 This Tic-Tac-Toe game is multiplayer game.
 Two player can play against each other.
-This game is development using HTML CSS and JavaScript.
+This game is developed using HTML CSS and JavaScript.
 User can play this game on any device i.e. Mobile,laptop, computer.